SubSys/Compiler/README.md

     Sudo.Helm.Native.plusInt left right
 ```

-I’m considering, allowing such functionality in user code… Although perhaps with some rules, to prevent such functions as:
+I’m considering allowing such functionality in user code… Although perhaps with some rules, to prevent such functions as:

 ```
 (+) : Float -> Int -> Float